What is Section 6 of the Transfer of Property Act, 1882?

 Few other exceptions

-• A few other exceptions are mentioned in section 6 of the Transfer of Property Act, such as the transfer of pension from one person to another is also prohibited.
+• Section 6 of the Transfer of Property Act mentions a few other exceptions, such as the prohibition on transferring pensions from one person to another.
 One person cannot transfer his right to a pension to another.

 • The transfer of public office owned by an official in the country cannot be transferred to another person.
 The right to file a case in case of a property dispute stays with the person who was involved in the Transfer of Property dispute; the right to file a case cannot be transferred.

-• Right take a benefit of future maintenance by the woman cannot be transferred by her to someone else.
+• The right to take advantage of future maintenance by the woman cannot be transferred by her to someone else.

 Conclusion